 Easy Onion Strings are flash fried ultra thin slices of onion and they are dangerously easy to make!
+Serve them up as an easy appetizer or side for all your burgers and sandwiches.

 I have an ongoing love affair with onions strings because they’re easy and dependable.
 And freaking delicious.
 As long as you slice your onions thinly, dust them with a little seasoned flour, and get your oil nice and hot, they’ll come through for you time and again.
 That’s a lovely and rare thing in the kitchen where so many things can and do go wrong, so many things are complicated beyond comprehension, and too many things are a disappointment in the end.
 Onion strings will never disappoint.